Volkswagen Jetta (A1): Testing and review

-The first generation was met with generally positive reviews.
+The first-generation Jetta was met with generally positive reviews.
 Testers found the car handled precisely, although the lack of power steering contributed to heavy steering when parking.
 The brakes worked well for a car of the day, but some brake fade was evident.
 The ride was taut but firm in the typical style of German cars, with large bumps being well absorbed by the suspension but smaller undulations coming through.
-Reviews differed on noise levels, some found the car fairly quiet, while others thought the engine contributed to higher noise levels.
+Reviews differed on noise levels; some found the car fairly quiet, while others thought the engine contributed to higher noise levels.
 Critics found the seating comfortable, but noted that the rear seat lacked sufficient head room.
-Most major controls and displays such as the speedometer and climate controls were well liked, but some secondary switches were not well placed or intuitive.
+Most major controls and displays such as the speedometer and climate controls were well liked, but some secondary switches were said to not be well placed or intuitive.
 The aforementioned automatic seat belts in some markets that were attached to the door frame made it impossible to forget to buckle the belt, but it was difficult to enter the car with a package in hand.
 Writers liked that the luggage space was generous, especially for a car of its size.
 Additionally, numerous storage areas also gave practicality to the sedan.
 In one test, the car scored nearly as high as the more expensive Volkswagen Passat/Dasher and the Audi 80/4000.

-The Volkswagen Atlantic was introduced in the Mexican market in February 1981.
-The sole competition for the Atlantic in the Mexican market was the Renault 18.
-The Mark 1 continued to be manufactured and marketed in South Africa after the introduction of the Mark 2, badged as the "Fox".
+The Volkswagen Atlantic was introduced to the Mexican market in February 1981, with its sole competition being the Renault 18.
+After the introduction of the Mk2 Jetta, the Atlantic continued to be manufactured and marketed in South Africa, badged as the "Fox".
 South African Foxes have the regular Golf front treatment, with round headlamps rather than the square ones used internationally.
-The Fox, like its CitiGolf sibling, received a facelift around 1990, with bigger, more rounded bumpers and a new grille.
+The Fox, like its Citi Golf sibling, received a facelift around 1990, with bigger, more rounded bumpers and a new grille.
 The Fox continued to be built until at least 1999.